chatwoot/docs/docs/self-hosted/deployment/linux-vm.md

 # Pull the latest version of the master branch
 git checkout master && git pull

+# Ensure the ruby version is upto date
+rvm install "ruby-3.0.2"
+rvm use 3.0.2 --default

 # Update dependencies
 bundle
 yarn